More than two decades of NIH research gives answers on a rare disease affecting bones, skin, and the endocrine system

 What’s still unknown about FD/MAS?

 While there are medications approved to treat hormonal symptoms of FD/MAS, there is no way to stop the growth of bone lesions yet.
-Dr. Boyce’s team is looking into a drug called denosumab—a RANKL blocker normally used for osteoporosis—to see whether it can prevent bone lesions from forming in children with FD/MAS.
+Dr. Boyce’s team is team is looking into a drug called denosumab—a RANKL blocker normally used for osteoporosis—to see whether it can prevent bone lesions from forming in children with FD/MAS.
 That study is expected to end in 2026.
 Another NIH-supported research team in the Netherlands is studying the same drug in adults with FD/MAS.

-Dr. Boyce is also leading a study on another drug called burosumab to see whether it can improve blood phosphate levels in patients with FD/MAS.
+Dr. Boyce is also leading a study on another drug on another drug called burosumab to see whether it can improve blood phosphate levels in patients with FD/MAS.
 These patients tend to have low blood phosphate levels.
 Phosphates are minerals that are important for strong bones and teeth.
 That study is expected to be completed this year.

 *This article was adapted from a longer story by NIDCR.
 Read the original article to learn more about FD/MAS and the researchers who study it.